kivy/kivy-sdk-packager/osx/README.md

     * Relocate the framework so it can be used from a different path.
 E.g.::

           python -m pip install git+https://github.com/tito/osxrelocator
-          osxrelocator -r MyApp.app MyApp.app/Contents/Frameworks/SDL2_ttf/ @executable_path/../Frameworks/MyFramework/
+          osxrelocator -r MyApp.app MyApp.app/Contents/Frameworks/MyFramework/ @executable_path/Contents/Frameworks/MyFramework/
           osxrelocator -r MyApp.app @rpath/MyFramework.framework/Versions/A/MyFramework \
-              @executable_path/../Frameworks/MyFramework.framework/Versions/A/MyFramework
+              @executable_path/Contents/Frameworks/MyFramework.framework/Versions/A/MyFramework

       This should be customized for each framework.
+See the ``create-osx-bundle.sh`` script for examples.
   * Install your dependencies with e.g. ``pip``::

         python -m pip install ...